 Welcome to this tasty Uzbekistan tour, and bon appetit!

 Transfer to the hotel.
-As Tashkent airport not far from the city center, transfer will not take long time (20 – 40 minutes depend on from the hotel).
-Arrival in hotel, drop off the bags (Standard check in at 14:00)
+As Tashkent airport not far from the city center, the transfer will not take a long time (20 – 40 minutes depending on the hotel location).

 - Amir Timur Square, founded in 1882 and originally called Konstantinovsky Square, was renamed on August 31, 1994 after of the Amir Timur to honor the cultural and historical contribution of the great conqueror.
 Around the Square there is the Museum of History of Timurids, Uzbekistan hotel, Forum Palace, and famous Tashkent striking clock.